 Figure 61.
-Interface Timing Diagram: For Two Devices in Daisy-Chain Mode
+Interface Timing Diagram: For Two devices in Daisy-Chain Mode Without a Busy Indicator

 At the end of conversion, every ADC in the chain loads its own conversion result into the internal, 18-bit, shift register and also outputs the MSB bit of this conversion result on its own DOUT pin.
 All ADCs enter an acquisition phase and power-down.
 On every subsequent SCLK falling edge, the internal shift register of each ADC latches the data available on its DIN pin and shifts out the next bit of data on its DOUT pin.
 Therefore, the digital host receives the data of ADC N, followed by the data of ADC N-1, and so on (in MSB-first fashion).
 A total of 18 x N SCLK falling edges are required to capture the outputs of all N devices in the chain.
-Fast sampling rates require high frequency SCLK and data must be read at SCLK falling edges.
-For slow sampling rates and SCLK frequency \leq 36 MHz, data can be read at either SCLK falling or rising edges.
-Note that with any SCLK frequency, reading data at SCLK falling edge requires the digital host to clock in the data during the $t{h_CK_DO-min}$ time frame.
+Data are valid on both SCLK edges.
+Data are valid on both edges of SCLK and can be captured on either edge.
+However, a digital host capturing data on the SCLK falling edge can achieve a faster reading rate (provided $t{h_CK_DO}$ is acceptable).

-10.4.2.2 Daisy-Chain Mode With a Busy Indicator
+Daisy-Chain Mode With a Busy Indicator

 This interface option is most useful in applications where multiple ADC devices are used but the digital host has limited interfacing capability and an interrupt-driven data transfer is desired.
 Figure 62 shows a connection diagram with N ADCs connected in the daisy-chain.
 The CONVST pins of all ADCs in the chain are connected together and are controlled by a single pin of the digital host.
 Similarly, the SCLK pins of all ADCs in the chain are connected together and are controlled by a single pin of the digital host.
-The DIN pin for ADC 1 (DIN-1) is connected to its CONVST.
-The DOUT pin of ADC 1 (DOUT-1) is connected to the DIN pin of ADC 2 (DIN-2), and so on.
-The DOUT pin of the last ADC in the chain (DOUT-N) is connected to the SDI and IRQ pins of the digital host.
+The DIN pin for ADC 1 is connected to its CONVST.
+The DOUT pin of ADC 1 is connected to the DIN pin of ADC 2, and so on.
+The DOUT pin of the last ADC in the chain (ADC N) is connected to the SDI and IRQ pins of the digital host.